jostylr/literate-programming-cli/lp.md

 [compile docs]()

-Need to check for no files and then use standard input.
-All of this shouldbe converted to use Folder.fcd.cache....need to implement that in event-when.
+This uses stdin if the args flag i is checked.
+If there are no files presented and no input, then it tries to read project.md as the default

     m = args.file.length;
     if (m > 0) {